no-go/UART-Smartwatch/README.md

 - paste it into / replace the hex-chars of `static uint8_t screenmemory [] = {...}`
 - rebuild the UART-Smartwatch Firmware with Arduino IDE

+# to do

+- make the *aggressive* message getting (rev 3.1) as an option, because the downcounting (how many unread messages) does not work with that
+- better "down and upcounting" to fix the above problem

 # Sign Of Gratitude

 Thank you to [NORDIC SEMICONDUCTOR](http://www.nordicsemi.com/) for the OpenSource App like [nRF UART v2](https://github.com/NordicSemiconductor/Android-nRF-UART) to make it easy to use their products!!